 For those who need more than that, you might be able to get disability benefits from the state or from the federal government.
 California provides short-term disability benefits, and the federal government provides Social Security disability benefits.

 If you are a veteran in California and your PTSD was caused by military services, you are eligible for veterans disability benefits if you were discharged under honorable conditions or received a GUHC discharge.

 If you’re unsure which route to go with in your situation, we are more than happy to help.
-Our experienced Santa Ana worker’s compensation attorneys have more than 50 years of combined legal experience helping workers with various types of injuries sustained on the job.
+Our experienced Santa Ana worker’s comp attorneys have more than 50 years of combined legal experience helping workers with various types of injuries sustained on the job.
 Let us take a look at your case and offer skilled legal advocacy to help you meet your goals.